-- A.- Statutory Authority: The Legislature of the State of Idaho, pursuant to Idaho Code §§ 46-1020, 46-1023, and 46-1024, authorizes local governments to adopt floodplain management ordinances that identify floodplains and minimum floodplain development standards to minimize flood hazards and protect human life, health, and property.
-Therefore, the Council of the City of Ketchum Idaho does hereby ordain as follows: - B. The flood hazard areas of Ketchum, Idaho, are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - CB.
-These flood losses are caused by the cumulative effects of obstruction in areas of special flood hazard which increase flood heights and velocities, and when inadequately anchored, damage uses in other areas.
-Uses that are inadequately floodproofed, elevated or otherwise protected from flood damage also contribute to the flood loss. - DC.
-The Big Wood River and its tributaries and floodplains in Ketchum are important to the well-beingwellbeing of its citizens as a source of recreation, fish and wildlife habitat, aesthetic beauty, a source of irrigation water as well as other economic and lifestyle values. - EP.
-The studies listed below are hereby adopted as the primary sources of flood hazard analysis: - 1.
-"Flood Insurance Study (FIS) for Blaine County, Idaho and Incorporated Areas", Flood Insurance Study 16013CV001A and 16013CV002A, dated November 26, 2010, and any amendments thereto; - Digital flood insurance rate maps (DFIRMs) for Blaine County, Idaho, and incorporated areas: Map Number 16013CIND0A; Map Number 16013C0433E, Community Panel Number 0433E; Map Number 16013C0434E, Community Panel Number 0434E; Map Number 16013C0441E, Community Panel Number 0441E; Map Number 16013C0442E, Community Panel Number 0442E; Map Number 16013C0453E,

-Community Panel Number 0453E; Map Number 16013C0461E, Community Panel Number 0461E, and any amendments thereto; and
+- A. Statutory Authority: The Legislature of the State of Idaho, pursuant to Idaho Code §§ 46-1020, 46-1023, and 46-1024, authorizes local governments to adopt floodplain management ordinances that identify floodplains and minimum floodplain development standards to minimize flood hazards and protect human life, health, and property.
+Therefore, the Council of the City of Ketchum Idaho does hereby ordain as follows: - 1.
+The flood hazard areas of Ketchum, Idaho, are subject to periodic inundation which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - 2.
+These flood losses are caused by the cumulative effects of obstruction in areas of special flood hazard which increase flood heights and velocities and by development that is inadequately floodproofed, elevated, anchored, or otherwise protected from flood damage. - 3.
+The Big Wood River, its tributaries, and their associated floodplains in Ketchum are important to the well-being of our citizens as they provide recreation, fish and wildlife habitat, aesthetic beauty, a source of irrigation water, as well as other economic and lifestyle values. - B. The studies listed below are hereby adopted as the primary sources of flood hazard analysis: - 1.
+"Flood Insurance Study (FIS) for Blaine County, Idaho and Incorporated Areas", Flood Insurance Study 16013CV001A and 16013CV002A, dated November 26, 2010, and any amendments thereto; - 2.
+Digital flood insurance rate maps (DFIRMs) for Blaine County, Idaho, and incorporated areas: Map Number 16013CINDOA; Map Number 16013C0433E, Community Panel Number 0433E; Map Number 16013C0434E, Community Panel Number 0434E; Map Number 16013C0441E, Community Panel Number 0441E; Map Number 16013C0442E, Community Panel Number 0442E; Map Number 16013C0453E, Community Panel Number 0453E; Map Number 16013C0461E, Community Panel Number 0461E, and any amendments thereto; and - 3.
+Other flood hazard studies, as may be adopted by the City, will be utilized in determining flood hazard. - 4.
+Additionally, other flood hazard analysis sources as determined by the City Engineer, Floodplain Manager, or other expert hired by the City may be utilized.

-- 3. Other flood hazard studies, as may be adopted by the City, will be utilized in determining flood hazard. - FE.
-Regulations pertaining to development on property affected by the one percent (1%) annual chance flood (100-year flood), as defined herein, are necessary in addition to those of the underlying zoning district in order to promote the health, safety and welfare of the citizens of and visitors to the City of Ketchum, Idaho.
-(Ord.
-1135, 2015) - G. Local government units have the primary responsibility for planning, adopting, and enforcing land use regulations to accomplish proper floodplain management.
+- C. Regulations pertaining to development on property affected by the one percent (1%) annual chance flood (100-year flood), as defined herein, are necessary in addition to those of the underlying zoning district in order to promote the health, safety, and welfare of the citizens of and visitors to the City of Ketchum, Idaho. - D. Local government units have the primary responsibility for planning, adopting, and enforcing land use regulations to accomplish proper floodplain management.